-If your home insurance policy covers trampoline-related injuries, remember that only those outside of the household would fall under that liability coverage.
-Any members of the household who are injured would not be able to file a home insurance claim.
-They would either be covered by their health insurance company or have to pay for any necessary treatment out-of-pocket.
+If your home insurance policy does cover injuries from trampolines and treehouses, only those outside of the household would fall under the protection of your liability coverage.
+Any members of the household who are injured would not be able to file a home insurance claim, and would instead rely on their health insurance.

-Trampolines are considered an attractive nuisance, which is something on someone’s property that might might attract a child but pose a risk to their well-being.
+Trampolines are considered attractive nuisances — something on someone’s property that might attract a child but pose a risk to their well-being.
 Anything considered an attractive nuisance is the responsibility of the property owner and they are liable for any harm it might cause.
-This includes any injuries sustained whether a child is supervised or did or did not have permission to use an attractive nuisance.
-Fortunately, some home insurance companies will cover this risk.

-For example, Nationwide insurance details the equipment requirements trampoline owners should follow, such as installing high safety nets and placing the trampoline over sand or wood chips versus concrete.
-If a homeowner doesn’t do the above, they could potentially make themselves vulnerable to a claim denial.
+For example, Nationwide details the equipment requirements trampoline owners should follow, such as installing high safety nets and placing the trampoline over sand or wood chips versus concrete.
+If a homeowner doesn’t follow these directions, they could potentially make themselves vulnerable to a claim denial.